 The French Tuck

 Have you heard the term French tuck and wondered what the heck it is?
 Me too!
 Until I finally watched Netflix’s Queer Eye series!
 For countless years, France has been known for its chic fashion and elegant style.
 The French have been ahead of the rest of us when it comes to setting trends in the design world.
-And it comes as no surprise that various fashion techniques originated in the fashion capital.
+It's no surprise that various fashion techniques originated in the fashion capital.

 Some posts on this site contain affiliate links, meaning if you book or buy something through one of these links, I may earn a small commission (at no extra cost to you!).
 Opinions are always my own and I’ll never promote something I don’t use or believe in.
 Also as an Amazon Associate I earn from qualifying purchases.

-A cinching or tucking technique from the second season of Netflix’s Queer Eye, those real life style experts extraordinaire, caught the eye of the fashion world, and naturally, has blown up on the internet.
-The viral #FrenchTuck took over Instagram and has been riding the wave ever since.
+The French tuck is a cinching or simple tucking technique from the second season of Netflix’s Queer Eye, those real-life style experts extraordinaire.
+It caught the fashion world's eye and, naturally, blew up on the internet.
+The viral #FrenchTuck took over Instagram (and TikTok) and has been riding the wave ever since.

 But what exactly is the French tuck?
-Was it invented by the Queer Eye’s resident styling guru Tan France?
+Did Tan France, the Queer Eye cast member who popularized the French tuck, invent it?
 Is there a special French tuck shirt?
+Is the French tuck out of style now?

 Let’s find out!
 On y va !